finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

         // FundsApi apiInstance = apiFactory.build(FundsApi.class);

         FundsApi apiInstance = ApiFactoryBuilder.build(fileName).build(FundsApi.class);
-        String scope = "scope_example"; // String | The scope of the Fund for the valuation point to be deleted.
+        String scope = "scope_example"; // String | The scope of the Fund.
-        String code = "code_example"; // String | The code of the Fund containing the Valuation Point to be deleted.
+        String code = "code_example"; // String | The code of the Fund.
 Together with the scope this uniquely identifies the Fund.
         String diaryEntryCode = "diaryEntryCode_example"; // String | The diary entry code for the valuation Point to be deleted.
-        String navTypeCode = "navTypeCode_example"; // String | When provided, Deletes the Valuation Point against the specified NAV Type.
-When not provided the Primary NAV Type will be Deleted. try {
+        String navTypeCode = "navTypeCode_example"; // String | When provided, deletes the Valuation Point against the specified NAV Type, otherwise the Primary NAV Type will be used. try {
             // uncomment the below to set overrides at the request level
             // DeletedEntityResponse result = apiInstance.deleteValuationPoint(scope, code, diaryEntryCode, navTypeCode).execute(opts);